 Steamed broccoli and a spinach salad could also be served on the side.

 For this dish I would choose to pair it with lush red wine.
 Try serving a Merlot or a Pinot Noir with this recipe or even your favorite red blend!

 When buying veal, look for a cut that is creamy pink in color with a fine-grained texture.
 If there is fat covering, it should be milky white.

 Before buying a cut of veal, carefully check the package to ensure it’s cold, tightly wrapped and doesn’t have any punctures or tears.
 Don’t purchase packages that have excessive juice.

 Refrigerate veal in the coldest part of the refrigerator.
 If you don’t plan on cooking veal within 1-2 days, freeze it to enjoy later.
 Don’t forget to label and date the package!

 here are three safe methods for thawing frozen veal: In the refrigerator, in cold water and in the microwave.
-Click here to learn how long thawing will take for each method.

 Make sure you use thin cuts of veal, thicker cuts will take longer to cook.

 For optimal flavor, juiciness and tenderness, cook veal to 160°F – don’t overcook!
 The most accurate way to determine when your veal is fully cooked is by using a meat thermometer.